 - the project is of significant academic rigor.

-Approved projects will be required to include the following paragraph in their recruitment announcement:
+Approved projects will be required to provide a short (600-800 words) piece for the ATSA Forum that describes the project and the findings once the work is complete.
+Approved projects must also include the following paragraph in their recruitment announcement:

 This study has been reviewed by the ATSA Research Committee who determined that it is of interest and relevance to ATSA membership, and that it has been approved by a recognized research ethics review board.
 Permission to use the ATSA list-serve to recruit participants does not imply that ATSA endorses or approves of the theory, hypotheses, or methods of this study.